What Did the Early Church Teach About Idols and Icons?

 Furthermore, notice an accusation against those who professed Christ in the second/third century (date uncertain):

 Why have they no altars, no temples, no acknowledged images?
 (Minucius.
 Octavius.
-Excerpted from Ante-Nicene Fathers, Volume 4.
+Excerpted from Ante-Nicene Fathers, Volume 4, Chapter 10.
 Edited by Alexander Roberts & James Donaldson.
 American Edition, 1885.
 Online Edition Copyright © 2004 by K. Knight).

-It should be noted that no Christian in the second century is ever described as carrying an idol, having images in any worship services, or even wearing a cross.
+It should be noted that no Christian prior to the late second or early third century is ever described as carrying an idol, having images in any worship services, or even wearing a cross (though some apostates started to advocate crosses in the second and third centuries).

 In the early third century, a Catholic/Orthodox theologian, Origen wrote: